Our group is one of the oldest mood disorder support groups in New Jersey.

 In 1987, Irene O’Neil was looking for a support group to help her deal with her bipolar disorder.
 There were none in this area at the time.
 So Irene, with help of the New Jersey Self-Help Group Clearinghouse, started our self-help support group.
 Many years later, we voted to name ourselves “New Beginnings”.

 Initially, the group met monthly in Blackwood, Irene’s home town.
 When the group decided to meet more frequently, we relocated to the Holy Trinity Lutheran Church in Magnolia, New Jersey, that same year.
 The relocation offered us the opportunity to meet weekly.
-As years went by, we added a group for supportive family and friends, and then groups for men, women, and young adults.

 For seven years, we were a chapter of the Depression and Bipolar Support Alliance (DBSA), starting in 2005.
 But in 2011, we decided we had grown enough to stand on our own, and are not affiliated with any organization at this time.
 However, we keep in touch with our state’s chapter of the DBSA, DBSA New Jersey.

 We owe a great deal to Irene, who passed in 1991.
 The group has run continuously since she founded it in 1987.